 Unless you’re actively moving something into your attic, it’s likely that you don’t put too much thought into it.
 It’s exactly this mentality that leads minor, insignificant leaks to develop into mold and rot!
 Making the initial investment in attic insulation means taking a step away from the hefty cost of a roof replacement.

-If you live along the coast, you know the importance of protecting that roof in any way you can!
+If you live along the coast, you know the importance of protecting that roof in any way possible!

 If you’re scared by the immediate out-of-pocket expenses for home insulation, you can rest assured.
 There are plenty of financing options for projects like this, which are intended to raise energy efficiency.

 Through organizations like ReNew Financial, consumers can use an unsecured line of credit not tied to their home or major possessions.
-This government-authorized program also offers benefits like vetted, professional contractors, and customer support.
+This government-authorized program offers benefits like vetting, professional contractors, and customer support.

 Programs like these may seem too good to be true, but that’s hardly the case.
 It benefits an entire country to have solid and energy-efficient homes protecting people who care for them in return.
 The United States government understands this and is willing to support those seeking to join the ranks of people saving money through home insulation.